d0tTino/docs-/docs/cyberpunk-cookbook.md

 installing a custom OS, it is critical to re-lock the bootloader to enable Verified Boot and ensure system integrity.
 Verifying the lock status is therefore a crucial security check.
-Verification Methods: There are three primary ways to check the bootloader's status 90: Visual Inspection at Boot:
+Verification Methods: There are three primary ways to check the bootloader's status[^90]: Visual Inspection at Boot:
 Reboot the device.
 Most manufacturers display a warning message on the screen during the boot process if the bootloader is unlocked.
 This may be text (e.g., "The bootloader is unlocked...") or an icon of an open padlock.
 The absence of